 Toni Morrison is a national treasure.
-At 81 years young, this empress of literature has seen her Pulitzer-winning work adapted by Hollywood (1987’s Beloved), scored a Nobel Prize, and has long been required reading at universities around the world—to say nothing of Oprah’s Book Club.
-Morrison’s poetic prose elevated her nine novels to rare space in American letters, where an African-American author might be canonized for posterity alongside the likes of undisputed masters like Mark Twain or James Joyce.
-Home, her tenth, marks another of her return-of-the-native dramas told in the straightforward lyrical style (see 2003’s Love, and A Mercy from ’08) of Morrison’s 21st century late period.
+At 81 years young, this empress of literature has seen her Pulitzer-winning work adapted by Hollywood (1987’s Beloved), scored a Nobel Prize and has long been required reading at universities around the world—to say nothing of Oprah’s Book Club.
+Morrison’s poetic prose elevated her nine novels to rare space in American letters, where an African-American author might be canonized for posterity alongside the likes of undisputed masters such as Mark Twain or James Joyce.
+Home, her 10th, marks another of her return-of-the-native dramas told in the straightforward lyrical style (see 2003’s Love, and A Mercy from ’08) of Morrison’s 21st-century late period.

 Frank escapes a mental hospital and heads down to 1950s Atlanta by train to rescue Cee, after a mysterious letter arrives from someone warning him that his sister is in great danger.
 As he trains it from up north, we learn about their childhood in small-town Lotus, Georgia, and his young homeboys-turned-army buddies who died fighting with him on East Asian battlefields.
 Morrison relates Frank Money’s story, but in a stylistic flourish, certain chapters feature meta-commentary from Money himself in a first-person dispute with his own narrator.